pgpais/Koala-Boutique-Adventurer/README.md

 - Warrior (uses mace, has more health and is slower)
 - Rogue (uses sword, less health but faster)
 - Ranger (uses bow, slightly faster than warrior)

+### Gameplay:

+The player goes on missions to provide the Manager (other game) with resources to unlock more classes/items/buffs.
+These new mechanics incentivize and the prospect of unlocking more incentivize the player into coming back.